 - A2.
-There are two main methods you can prepare your GST returns based on and these are: - (a) Payments basis This is when you prepare your GST return based on all the income you have received and expenses that you have paid for the GST taxable period.
-This is the easiest method to use for calculating GST returns.
-Provided you are 'approved person' in accordance with subsection ---- of the GST Act 201X. - (b) Invoice basis This is when you prepare your GST return based on all the income you have received and expenses that you have paid for the GST period PLUS how much your debtors (customers) owe you at the end of the GST period LESS how much your credit owed you at the beginning of the GST period.
-The same applies for creditors (suppliers) including who you owed at the end of the GST period less who you owed at the start of the GST period.
+There are two main methods you can prepare your GST Return and these are: - (a) Payment basis This is when you prepare your GST Return based on all the income you have received and expenses that you have paid for the GST taxable period.
+This is the easiest method to use for calculating GST Return.
+Provided you are 'approved person' in accordance with subsection 37(2) of the GST Act 2014. - (b) Change from Payment basis to Invoice basis This is when you prepare your GST return based on all the income you have received and expenses that you have paid for the GST taxable period PLUS how much your debtors (customers) owe you at the end of the GST period LESS how much you owed your creditors at the beginning of the GST taxable period.
+The same applies for creditors (suppliers) including who you owed at the end of the GST taxable period less who you owed at the start of the GST taxable period.
 This is the most complex method to use for preparing your GST returns and it is compulsory to use this method if your turnover is over RM1 million per year.